Thursday 2nd April 2020

 Currently it’s Fool’s Gold, Kate Hudson, Matthew McConaughey, and a youthful Kevin Hart chasing Conquistadore treasure in the Caribbean.
 A camp, long-winded ‘action-comedy’ set in crystal waters that’s particularly refreshing after a steady diet of horror, arthouse and psychological/ historical drama.
 I’m not sure what’s going on but I am peeping up whenever Mr McCona-heeeyyy is going shirtless, which is like in every scene ever, even when shopping or arguing over divorce papers.
 I’ve heard he’s always crossing his arms across his lovely chest, or generally gesticulating as he talks, because if he puts them to his sides you’ll see they’re preternaturally short.
 Like a baby penguin.

 I’ve been avoiding the news, but like the ghastly spectacle it is, on your doorstep, I looked.
-Infections now over 1 million, and Spain with another 950 deaths, UK 569.
+If they set up an impromptu witch burning ceremony on your lawn you’d likely do too.
+Infections are now over 1 million, while Spain has another 950 deaths, UK 569.
 Morgues are being set up all over the country, in makeshift tents and every purported ice rink which noone’s ever going to return to.
 The US grabbed something like 5 million masks destined for France, by paying 3x the price in cash and redirecting the plane just as it was about to taxi off from China.
 Trump also invoked his emergency powers to get 3M to stop its mask shipments, destined for a SE Asian locale from their Singaporean factory, to be redirected to the US of A. And to stop making them for anyone other than their own.
 They refused, but were brought to task by the G.O.D. via Twitter, who is now vowing they’ll ‘have a big price to pay’.

-At the same time, CIA documents show China covered up infections near the start (the thing with the doctor), and on human> human transmission, or at least was too delayed in announcing it, as if not to be outdone in the panto-villain stakes.
+At the same time, CIA documents show China covered up infections near the start (the thing with the doctor), and on human> human transmission, or at least was too delayed in announcing it, as if not to be outdone in the Hollywood monster stakes.
 Not promising.

 The Thucidydes Trap between the two posers looks ever more worrying.